hem1507/PBI-Business-Insight-360-Dashboard/README.md

   - Info Page
   - Support Page

-You can find the full interactive dashboard here
+You can find the full interactive dashboard [here](https://shorturl.at/alsyB).